 2. Buckwheat Pillows

 We are huge fans of buckwheat pillows.
-The buckwheat hull filling makes them uniquely comfortable.
-The thousands of tiny hulls will perfectly conform to the space between your head and the mattress eliminating potentially pain-causing pressure points in your neck and back.
+The buckwheat hull filling makes them uniquely capable of proper head and neck support.
+The thousands of tiny hulls perfectly conform to the space between your head and the mattress, eliminating potentially pain-causing pressure points in your neck and back.
 Buckwheat pillows offer firm, consistent support that will keep your head and neck comfortably positioned all night long.

 Buckwheat Pillows Are Adjustable.